 Based on these seven assumptions, the predictive result of a two-party election will be convergence at the median of the voter preferences diaspora.

-Although Anthony Downs assumptions revealing elements like voter preferences, candidate policies and candidate location significance above have been disputed following his work, they however tend to highlight salient aspects of how political parties should behave and the actions to be undertaken for winning an electoral contest.
-According to Andrew Hindmoor (2005), the success of new labor in 1997 was attributed to their transition into a more centrist approach that bonded with the voters beliefs and significantly influenced voting preferences.
+Although Anthony Downs's assumptions revealing elements like voter preferences, candidate policies, and candidate location significance above have been disputed following his work, they tend to highlight salient aspects of how political parties should behave and the actions to be undertaken for winning an electoral contest.
+According to Andrew Hindmoor (2005), the success of new labour in 1997 was attributed to their transition into a more centrist approach that bonded with the voter's beliefs and significantly influenced voting preferences.
 This transition did not require a major shift in policy as opposed to Downs theory since they maintained most of their policies.
-Their persuasive acts and the application of the new ideology augmented through a successful electoral campaign facilitated shuffling of voters’ 1st and second level preferences.
-Hindmoor's (2005) preferences formation reflects three levels of prioritized voter’s preferences that the political parties can use to capture the median voter through persuasion and policy formation.
+Their persuasive acts and the application of the new ideology, augmented through a successful electoral campaign, facilitated the shuffling of voters’ 1st and second-level preferences.
+Hindmoor's (2005) preferences formation reflects three levels of prioritized voter preferences that the political parties can use to capture the median voter through persuasion and policy formation.
 Following is the order of the preferences:

-Parties can persuade voters regarding their policies and how they transcribe to societal goals and community welfare influencing their preferences between parties and preferences regarding policies.
-New Labor was able to persuade their voting pool about the merits of their Policy and achieved electoral success through the application of aspects from the median voter's theorem including the adoption of a more centrist approach coupled with persuasive strategies.
+Parties can persuade voters regarding their policies and how they transcribe to societal goals and community welfare, influencing their preferences between parties and preferences regarding policies.
+New Labor was able to persuade their voting pool about the merits of their policy.
+It achieved electoral success by applying aspects from the median voter's theorem, including adopting a more centrist approach and persuasive strategies.

-When it comes to studying the influences of economic and political outcomes relative to the various underlying political institutional bodies in the community, the primary intention is to study and analyze the transformational impact of policies and related institutional legislation on the economic development or prosperity.
-This study specifically aims at outlining how the various forms of government and electoral rules have a direct impact on the economic dynamics.
-The empirical study by Persson and Tabellini (2003) emphasizes the effects of electoral rules and forms of government on fiscal policy (expenditure, taxation, deficits) and on corruption.
+When it comes to studying the influences of economic and political outcomes relative to the various underlying political and institutional bodies in the community, the primary intention is to study and analyze the transformational impact of policies and related institutional legislation on economic development or prosperity.
+This study specifically aims to outline how the various forms of government and electoral rules directly impact economic dynamics.
+The empirical study by Persson and Tabellini (2003) emphasizes the effects of electoral rules and forms of government on fiscal policy (expenditure, taxation, deficits) and corruption.

-Using a calculated empirical strategy, the study focuses on the impact of the types of government forms and their policy formation on economic entities such as taxation, spending on development, community welfare including other arenas and the impact on corruption.
-The study uses a sample of 85 democracies and countries in the 1990s shedding light on the government spending and how the various electoral rules had an impact on the economic aspects surveying the public choice theory to support arguments.
-It also makes use of a data panel set to analyze how nations tend to change over time.
+Using a calculated empirical strategy, the study focuses on the impact of the types of government forms and their policy formation on economic entities such as taxation, spending on development, community welfare, including other arenas and the impact on corruption.
+The study uses a sample of 85 democracies and countries in the 1990s, shedding light on government spending and how the various electoral rules impacted the economic aspects, surveying the public choice theory to support arguments.
+It also uses a data panel set to analyze how nations change over time.

-The study highlights the various voting systems with the primary being the Majority Election System and the Proportional representation system.
-To understand the impact of constitutional rules it's mandatory to get an insight of the forms of government and voting systems as they directly influence economic decisions.
+The study highlights the various voting systems, primarily the Majority Election System and the Proportional representation system.
+To understand the impact of constitutional rules, it's mandatory to get an insight into the forms of government and voting systems as they directly influence economic decisions.